-Aetna modified CPB 0950 for esketamine (Spravato), effective 2026-02-27.
-Here's what billing teams need to know before submitting claims.
+Aetna modified CPB 0950 covering esketamine (Spravato) nasal spray, effective February 27, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table